Find the right paint for your project

 How much time do you have to complete your decorating project?

-If you need to get your painting job done quickly, we have a wide range of quick-drying options that will help you get a whole room decorated in a few hours.
+If you need to get your painting job done quickly, we have a range of quick-drying options that will help you get a room decorated in a few hours.
 We have quick dry wall paint, primers, and wood and metal paint to help you make the most of your time whatever you are painting.

 What state is the surface in?